 Easiest Route: North route

-Baden Powell Scout Peak Expedition takes you through the different village in the Himalayas.
+Baden Powell Scout Peak Expedition takes you through different villages in the Himalayas.
 Tibetan and Sherpa are the majority of people in the village.
 You can experience their culture during this expedition.
 The remoteness of Nepal can be experienced during Baden Powell Scout Peak Expedition.

 You will be backed up by our experienced Sherpa team during Baden Powell Scout Peak Expedition.
 Our guides are well experienced and certified by the Government of Nepal.
 They are insured in case of an accident so as the supporting team of Porter and Cook.
 Our Sherpa guide can communicate in English fluently which makes your expedition easy and comfortable.

-Beside the Baden Powell Scout Peak Expedition, you also can experience the heritage of Kathmandu Valley during this expedition trip.
-Our paramount focus will be to excel the summit however you can explore the local attractions during your trip to Nepal.
+Besides the Baden Powell Scout Peak Expedition, you also can experience the heritage of Kathmandu Valley during this expedition trip.
+Our paramount focus will be to excel at the summit however you can explore the local attractions during your trip to Nepal.

 The first person to reach the peak is Australian climber Mark Mangles at around 12 o’clock on the 12th of September 2007.
-He was the part of an international team of Scout member from a different country. i.e.: Taipei, Australia, Korea, Malaysia, Taiwan, Singapore, Hong Kong, and Nepal.
+He was part of an international team of Scout members from a different country. i.e.: Taipei, Australia, Korea, Malaysia, Taiwan, Singapore, Hong Kong, and Nepal.

 Kindly do write us to book Baden Powell Scout Peak Expedition.